-In addition, provide information about the extent to which the institution can continue its grant programs without additional NEH funding.
-For example, describe what reductions in numbers of humanities grantees and length of tenure would be necessary without NEH support.
+In addition, the applicant should provide information about the extent to which the institution can continue its grant programs without additional NEH funding.
+For example, the applicant should describe what reductions in numbers of grantees in the humanities and length of tenure would be necessary without NEH support.

 Future of the Institution's Fellowship Program.
-Describe any proposed changes in the institution's focus, interests, purposes, scope, structure, or mix of fellows and explain how these changes will affect the work of scholars supported through the institution's programs.
-Explain also any changes in the number of grantees (NEH-supported and other) or stipend levels needed to achieve the institution's purposes.
+Applicants should describe any proposed changes in the institution's focus, interests, purposes, scope, structure, or mix of fellows and should explain how these changes will affect the work of scholars supported through the institution's programs.
+Any changes in the number of grantees (NEH-supported and other) or stipend levels needed to achieve the institution's purposes should also be explained.